nicode-io/The_Starting_Point/README.md

 -   When you define a class variable with the keyword 'readonly' you can only change the variable's value inside a class constructor or in the variable definition (soft constant value)
 -   When you define a class variable with the keyword 'const' you can only change the variable's value inside the variable's
 -   A const variable is written uppercase, it's a good practise and a way to know that you can't change the value outside the variable's definition even if it's a 'public const' for example
--   A const variable is implicitly static, so you can only access to it with something like: ClassName.CONSTVARIABLE
+-   A const variable is implicitly static, so you can only access to it with something like: ```ClassName.CONSTVARIABLE ```
 -   A delegate is a type that represents a method with a specific signature and return type
--   After creating a delegate, you can assign a method to a variable with the following syntax: DelegateName variable = method; !> you don't need the parentheses to call the method <!
-You can then call: variable(methodParameter);
+-   After creating a delegate, you can assign a method to a variable with the following syntax: ```DelegateName variable = method;``` !> you don't need the parentheses to call the method <!
+You can then call: ```variable(methodParameter);```
--   You can use delegate to call multiple methods with only one variable using: variable += anotherMethod (following example above)
+-   You can use delegate to call multiple methods with only one variable using: ```variable += anotherMethod``` (following example above)
 -   In good practise, delegates are created in a separate file than the class (not applied to this fundamentals)
 -   Events can be managed with delegates, while it's the tricky part of C# Fundamentals it's important to understand how events can be added and substracted through delegate's methods
+-   In .Net, every class has a base class.
+Everything will derive from **Object** class
+-   To inherit from another class in class, we use syntax like this: ```public class Book : NamedObject``` In this case we say that Book class is a NamedObject
+-   You can access to inherited method, in the constructor of the child class with: ```public Book(string name) : base(name)``` In that way we define a parameter for a method inherited from NamedObject class
+-   To use polymorphism in C#, you can use abstract classes and, inside, abstract methods with no current implementation, ex: ```public abstract void AddGrade(double grade);``` defines a method with no implementation
+-   In the inehrited class' methods you need then to use **override** to implement the abstract method, ex: ```public override void AddGrade(double grade)```
+-   Another way to achieve encapsulation is **interfaces**, it looks like class' definition but **interfaces** are **pure**, not containing any implementation details
+-   Interface will only going to describe the members available on a specific type
+-   The convention in naming an interface is to start with a capital **I**
+-   Make good use of keywords **virtual, abstract** to manage inheritance and polymorphism efficiently
+-   When using File operations, generally the 'using' syntax is great to flush all after operations executed,
+    ex: ```using(var writer = File.AppendText($"{Name}.txt"))
+            {
+                writer.WriteLine(grade);
+            }``` under the hood, compiler create a try / catch / finally blocks

+---

+### Going Further

+-   C# Generics
+-   Asynchronous C# 5.0
+-   LINQ Fundamentals
+-   C# Programming Paradigms
+-   ANd many more ...

 ---